The Proximal ID Algorithm: The ID Algorithm

-As a simple example, we illustrate how identifiability of counterfactuals in Fig.~\ref{fig:front-door} (b) given in (\ref{eqn:front-door}) may be reformulated in terms of (\ref{eqn:id}) and (\ref{eqn:one-district}).
-The latent projection ADMG of the hidden variable DAG in Fig.~\ref{fig:front-door} (b), sometimes called the \emph{front-door graph}, is shown in Fig.~\ref{fig:front-door}(c).
+As a simple example, we illustrate how identifiability of {$p(Y(a))$} in Fig.~\ref{fig:front-door} (b) given {by the front-door formula} (\ref{eqn:front-door}) may be reformulated in terms of (\ref{eqn:id}) and (\ref{eqn:one-district}).
+The latent projection ADMG of the hidden variable DAG in Fig.~\ref{fig:front-door} (b), sometimes called the \emph{front-door graph}, is shown in Fig.~\ref{fig:front-door} (c).
 If we aim to identify $p(Y(a))$ in Fig.~\ref{fig:front-door} (c), we note that $Y^* = \{ Y, M, C \}$, with districts in ${\cal G}_{Y^*}$ being $\{ Y \}, \{ M \}, \{ C \}$.
 In fact, valid sequences exists for all sets of elements outside these districts.
-Thus, we have the following derivation for the term $p(C | \text{do}(a,y,m))$:
+Thus, we have the following derivation for the term $p(C \mid \text{do}(a,y,m))$: {

-the following derivation for the term $p(M | \text{do}(a,y,c))$:
+} the following derivation for the term $p(M \mid \text{do}(a,y,c))$: {

-and the following derivation for the term $p(Y | \text{do}(a,m,c))$:
+} and the following derivation for the term $p(Y \mid \text{do}(a,m,c))$: {

-We then conclude that $p(Y(a))$ is identified from $p(C,A,M,Y)$ via (\ref{eqn:id}) and (\ref{eqn:one-district}) by
+} We then conclude that $p(Y(a))$ is identified from $p(C,A,M,Y)$ via (\ref{eqn:id}) and (\ref{eqn:one-district}) by {